Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 monitor position changes over time

-Update your competitors when:
+Update competitors when:

-a new competitor shows up
+a new competitor appears

 you enter a new market